ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 ### What is Thousnad Monkeys Typewriter?

-TMT is the system for [program induction]() that generates simple scripts in a [Domain-specifil language].
-The system combines [supervised] and [unsupervised] learning.
-The core is the Neural Programmer-Interpreter, is capable of abstraction and higher-order controls over the program.
+TMT is the system for [program induction](https://arxiv.org/abs/1703.07469) that generates simple scripts in a Domain-specifil language.
+The system combines [supervised](https://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised](https://en.wikipedia.org/wiki/Unsupervised_learning) learning.
+The core is the [Neural Programmer-Interpreter](https://arxiv.org/abs/1511.06279), is capable of abstraction and higher-order controls over the program.

 TMT also incorporates most common conceprions used today in a field of program synthesis are [satisfiability modulo theories (SMT) and [counter-example-guided inductive synthesis (CEGIS)](http://rsta.royalsocietypublishing.org/content/375/2104/20150403).

 NPI core consists of:
-1. RNN controller that takes sequential state encodings built from (a) the world environment (changes with actions), (b) the program call (actions) and (c) the arguments for the called program.
+1. [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network) controller that takes sequential state encodings built from (a) the world environment
+(changes with actions), (b) the program call (actions) and (c) the arguments for the called program.
 The entirety of the input is fed in the first timestep, so every action by the NPI creates an output that is delivered as input.